-- CO1.
+CO1.
 Describe of the concept of waste to energy, classifications and principles.
-[K2] - CO2.
-Explain management principles for production of energy from waste.
-[K2] - CO3.
-Explain the best available technologies for waste to energy.
-[K2] - CO4.
-Describe the waste to energy options landfill gas, and energy from plastics.[K2] - CO5.
+[K2] production principles CO2.
+Explain management for of energy from waste.
+[K2] Explain available technologies CO3. the best for waste energy.
+[K2] to CO4.
+Describe the waste to energy options landfill gas, and energy from plastics.[K2] CO5.
 Apply the knowledge in planning and operations of waste to energy plants [K3]